A Night at the Prayer Chapel Changed My Life

 Like many who grew up in a Christian home, Mary Browning ’21 always knew about Jesus and accepted Him into her heart in kindergarten.
 When she was a sophomore in high school, Browning traveled with APU’s Mexico Outreach to serve and was challenged by the Holy Spirit to step into a deeper, more personal faith.
 Although it wasn’t natural at first, Browning listened to the call, pursuing daily time with Jesus and plugging into a local church youth group.

 Browning carried this obedience with her as she arrived at APU during spring semester, when the bustle of fall welcome weekend was in the past and most freshman were already settled in their dorms.
 One week into school, on a Tuesday night, God spoke.
 He told Browning to visit the Hartwig Prayer Chapel—a quiet space on campus for students to pray and reflect—and Browning reluctantly went.
 To her surprise, APU students were gathered in the chapel worshipping.
 These students, a revival group called Wildfire Worship, soon became Browning’s best friends, and she joined their leadership team.

 “Entering the APU community as a freshman during spring semester could easily have been a challenging experience,” said Browning.
 “But on a quiet weeknight, God provided me with a faith community—people to learn from and grow with.”

 Now a junior at APU, Browning’s faith continues to flourish.
-As a student employee in the Center for Student Action, Browning trains action team leaders and learns from APU’s professional staff, as they live our their Christian mission.
+As a student employee in the Office of Spiritual Life, Browning trains action team leaders and learns from APU’s professional staff, as they live our their Christian mission.
 This coming year, God has called Browning to disciple women in leadership positions, providing a restful space for them to encounter Jesus.
 As an interdisciplinary studies major, which involves a blend of religion and teaching English as a second language, Browning hopes to teach and serve overseas.

 Posted: October 9, 2019